Conclusion of Namandwe Primary School Borehole Project – Zambia

 Other community impacts could include improved food security, as the school will be able to create small gardens and orchards.
 Previously, the school was unable to create on-site gardens due to the long distance to reach a water source.
 This new water source will allow easy watering of plants and improved knowledge of gardening for students, as well as a convenient food source.

-Namandwe Primary School has begun a project to develop the infrastructure of the school through constructing an additional classroom.
-With the convenient water source, this construction project can be completed more efficiently.
+Namandwe Primary School has begun a project to develop the infrastructure of the school by constructing an additional classroom.
+With a convenient water source, this construction project can be completed more efficiently.